zerthimon/redis_plugin/README.md

    Provide verbose logging of plugin operation in the Collectd's log.
    Default: false
 * `Instance`
-   There are situations when multiple instances of Redis needs to run on the same host.
+   There are situations when multiple instances of Redis need to run on the same host.
 This option opens an Instance block.

 Single-instance Plugin Config Example:
 -------